-With an average of 90% of our sales generated through U.S. based Tier-1 telecommunications customers, the recent slowdown in purchases from these customers has significantly impacted our revenues.
-During the three months ended June 30, 2020 our revenues declined by 88% when compared to same three-month period ended June 30, 2019.
+During the three months ended September 30, 2020, our revenues declined by 64% when compared to same three-month period ended September 30, 2019.
 We believe that this slowdown in the purchases of our backup generators is a result of, among other things, the following:

-- a shift in the allocation of their capital expenditure budgets from backup power solutions to the transition of their 3G and 4G networks to 5G networks which we believe to be temporary given the ever increasing federal and state laws requiring backup power on cell sites; - delays experienced by our customers in determining the future power requirements associated with new 5G networks where macro cell sites are connected to numerous small cell sites; and - a trend by some of our customers of divesting tower assets to invest capital into the acquisition of wireless communication spectrum.
+- a shift in the allocation of our customers' capital expenditure budgets from backup power solutions to the transition of their 3G and 4G networks to 5G networks which we believe to be temporary given the ever increasing federal and state laws requiring backup power on cell sites; - delays experienced by our customers in determining the future power requirements associated with new 5G networks where macro cell sites are connected to numerous small cell sites; and - a trend by some of our customers of divesting tower assets to invest capital into the acquisition of wireless communication spectrum.

-Although the COVID-19 pandemic has had a negative impact on our results of operations during the first two quarters of 2020, we believe that our telecom markets have not been diminished, but due to COVID-19 all of our telecom accounts domestic and abroad have slowed their installation and maintenance of equipment including generators.
-There are travel restriction on installation and commissioning crews along with government inspections and site build approval slowdown that are keeping generators from being purchased and installed.
+Although the COVID-19 pandemic has had a negative impact on our results of operations this year, we believe that our telecom markets have not been diminished, but due to COVID-19 all of our telecom accounts domestic and abroad have slowed their installation and maintenance of equipment, including generators.
+There are travel restrictions on installation and commissioning crews along with government inspections and site build approval slowdowns that are keeping generators from being purchased and installed.
 Employees working from home also has slowed down purchasing.
 As we have stated before, for major generator manufacturers, telecom typically represents only 10% to 30% of their overall business.
 Residential and commercial backup, off grid prime power, military, and recreational generators make up the majority of their businesses.

-Polar Power has to diversify its customer base and that would include pursuing other markets.
+We have to diversify our customer base and that would include pursuing other markets.
 We chose to first prioritize the diversification of our customer base within our telecom market.
-The Toyota engine-based generator project was aimed at telecom companies wanting to go more environmentally friendly by reducing their use of diesel fuels and going with cleaner (and lower cost) fuels coupled with more energy efficient generators.
-Given the telecom slowdown we have moved up our plans and allocation of resource to pursue to non-related telecom markets.
-Non-related telecon accounts (except military) require larger customer service resource as the number of generators sold to a customer is significantly smaller in volume, but the number of these customers is a magnitude larger.
-Our current obstacle is filling our own manpower needs in managing the increasing number is customers is also COVID-19 related.
+The Toyota engine-based generator project was aimed at telecom companies desiring to be more environmentally friendly by reducing their use of diesel fuels and going with cleaner (and lower cost) fuels coupled with more energy efficient generators.
+Given the current telecom slowdown we have moved up our plans and allocation of resource to pursue to non-telecom related markets.
+Non-telecom related accounts (except military) require larger customer service resource as the number of generators sold to a customer is significantly smaller in volume, but the number of these customers is a magnitude larger.
+Our current obstacle of filling our own manpower needs and managing the increasing number of customers is also COVID-19 related.